robinsalehjan/web-trendinghashtaggraph/README.md

 - Always encapsulate untrusted sources of data
   1. Use exceptions to avoid it from spilling into the other parts of the system.
-  2. Proper abstraction and patterns is the idiomatic way of handling uncertantiy.
+  2. Proper abstraction and design patterns is the idiomatic way of handling uncertainty.